ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The School Counselor's Role

 Effective school counselor supervision is an intensive, interpersonally focused, individual or small-group intervention delivered by a more senior member of the profession to a junior member to facilitate continued professional growth (Bernard & Goodyear, 2019).
-School counselor supervisors work to:

-• a minimum of two years of professional experience within school counseling
+• A minimum of two years of professional experience within school counseling

-• relevant training in school counseling supervision
+• Relevant training in school counselor supervision

-(CACREP, 2016; Neyland-Brown, et al., 2019)
+(ASCA, 2022; Neyland-Brown, et al., 2019)

 Summary